Published on Wednesday, July 3, 2024, last updated

 Capitalize the Subject Line

-Do Not End the Subject Line with a Period
+Avoid Ending the Subject with a Period

 Wrap the Body at 72 Characters